apocalyptech/bl3-cli-saveedit/README.md

 **v1.2.0** - *unreleased*
  - Added ability to change item/weapon levels, using `--items-to-char` or `--item-levels`
+ - Item Imports will now *not* import Fabricators unless explicitly told to with the `--allow-fabricator` option.
  - Item balance names and levels are now shown where appropriate:
    - In verbose `bl3-save-info` output
    - In item export files